bwinkers/activerules-read-files-promise/README.md

 When it finish reading all the files, it will be [*fulfilled*](https://promisesaplus.com/#point-26) with an array of the contents as its first argument.
 The order of the contents depends on the order of file paths.

-When it fails to read at least one of the files, it will be [*rejected*](https://promisesaplus.com/#point-30) with an error as its first argument.
+It won't reject unless it fails horribly.
+Finding zero files can be a success.

 ```javascript
 const readFiles = require('read-files-promise');